Nando Moura: Positions

 As of 2016, Moura described himself as a conservative, saying that he emphasized preserving the good that society had produced and supporting freedom in individuals' actions.
 He opposed treating homosexual couples in the same manner as heterosexual ones, arguing that the former could not raise a child effectively and arguing with references to Plato and Aristotle.

 Moura was a strong supporter of Jair Bolsonaro and campaigned for him in the 2018 presidential election.
 Later, he started to sharply criticize Bolsonaro's administration, calling him a "traitor" in a 2019 tweet criticizing the sanction of the "judge of guarantees" amendment (not foreseen in the original project of the Anti-Crime Package presented by Minister Sergio Moro).
 He became one of the main criticizers of Bolsonaro's government because of the government's attitudes about corruption and the COVID-19 crisis.

+On April 28, 2021, Nando Moura published a video on his channel in which he appeared burning books by the writer Olavo de Carvalho in a fireplace in his own home.
+In a segment of the video, he states: "He [Olavo] is a disgrace to conservatives, a disgrace to conservative thought, a reactionary, cretin, fanatic behind a power scheme in our country who closed his eyes to what was happening"; "Olavo de Carvalho has become the antithesis of what he wrote."

 Controversies

 In early December 2020, Nando became involved in a controversy with the musician Matuê, claiming that Matuê's music was poor and set a bad example through lyrics evoking the usage of drugs.
 Matuê had participated in the Flow Podcast, which Moura claimed glorified marijuana use.

 In mid-April 2019, a false story spread among networks and influencers, including Felipe Neto and Brazilian website TecMundo, that Moura would be arrested for offending a college student.
 In 2015, Felipe Neto was convicted in the first instance for fake news about Nando Moura.
 The case was later dismissed.

 In February 2019, Nando erroneously stated on his channel that Joseph Stalin had two Nobel Prizes.
 This led to mocking on social networks.
 The error was later corrected in the video description.

 YouTube demonetized some videos on his YouTube channel for infractions related to hate speech and disinformation.

 An opinion article in The New York Times described his channel as "right-wing conspiracy-filled" and stated that it uses "pop culture as a gateway to far-right ideas".

+On May 9, 2020, he became involved in a virtual fight with former Brazilian president Fernando Collor.
+Nando made a post saying that President Bolsonaro would manage to be even more hated than the former president.
+Collor mocked the post.